7.5 Dividend Discount Models and Valuation Inputs

 Gordon growth model

-The constant-growth DDM, often called the Gordon growth model, is V0 = D1 / (r - g).
-D1 is next period's expected dividend, r is the required return on equity, and g is the constant dividend growth rate.
-The model requires r > g.
+The constant-growth DDM (Gordon growth model) is V0 = D1 / (r − g), where D1 is next period's expected dividend, r is the required return on equity, and g is the constant growth rate.
+The model requires r > g; if g ≥ r the formula returns a negative or undefined value and is invalid.

-A multistage DDM allows near-term growth to differ from long-term stable growth.
-Analysts forecast dividends during high-growth years, estimate a terminal value when stable growth begins, and discount all cash flows to today.
-The terminal growth rate must be sustainable for the mature phase.
+A multistage DDM lets near-term growth differ from long-run stable growth: forecast dividends during the high-growth phase, compute a terminal value when stable growth begins (using Gordon growth on the first stable-stage dividend), and discount everything to today.
+The terminal growth rate must be sustainable for a mature firm.

 SituationModel choiceWatch item

-Stable dividends and mature firmGordon growth DDMr must exceed g
+Stable dividends, mature firmGordon growth DDMr must exceed g

-No dividend or weak payout linkUse another cash flow model or multiplesDividends may understate value
+No dividend or weak payout linkFree-cash-flow model or multiplesDividends understate value

-Recent dividend givenConvert D0 to D1Grow one period before valuation
+D0 given, not D1Convert D0 to D1Grow one period first

-Inputs should match each other.
-A mature utility might justify modest growth, stable payout, and lower risk.
-A young growth firm might justify high near-term growth but also higher risk and reinvestment.
-Combining very high perpetual growth with a low required return is usually inconsistent.
+Inputs must cohere.
+A mature utility justifies modest growth, stable payout, and lower risk; a young growth firm justifies high near-term growth but higher risk and reinvestment.
+Pairing very high perpetual growth with a low required return is internally inconsistent.
+Terminal growth cannot exceed the long-run growth of the economy in a stable model — a firm cannot outgrow GDP forever without becoming implausibly large.

 Exam focus